-Colorado Department of Regulatory Agencies (DORA) Operational Staff: As the regulatory authority of the PDMP, DORA staff has been key in the review and development of Future State Recommendations of the PDMP ecosystem.
+Colorado Department of Regulatory Agencies (DORA) Division of Professional and Occupations (DPO): As the regulatory authority of the PDMP, DORA staff has been key in the review and development of Future State Recommendations of the PDMP ecosystem.
 This includes providing historical context, operational factors, legislative and policy ramifications, and current insights regarding the overall operations of the PDMP including technical details.

-Within DORA, staff involved in the "sunset review" process, which evaluates PDMP functionality and applicability, were also consulted.
-As part of the sunset review process, feedback to DORA was received including which individuals should have PDMP access, potential legislative or policy factors that may need to be considered, which organization should have PDMP oversight, and the use and distribution of PDMP data.
-OeHI was also able to provide feedback from the Multi-State Agency PDMP Workgroup to DORA for their sunset review report.
+Colorado Department of Regulatory Agencies (DORA) Colorado Office of Policy, Research & Regulatory Reform (COPRRR): Staff involved in the "sunset review" process, which evaluates PDMP functionality and applicability, were also consulted in determining Future State Recommendations.
+As part of the sunset review process, feedback to DORA COPRRR was received including which individuals should have PDMP access, potential legislative or policy factors that may need to be considered, which organization should have PDMP oversight, and the use and distribution of PDMP data.
+OeHI was also able to provide feedback from the Multi-State Agency PDMP Workgroup to DORA COPRRR for their sunset review report.
+Findings from the 2020 Sunset Review final report support Future State Recommendations.